abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Category theory and set theory compared](../02_category/set_category.svg)

 When we are at the realm of sets we can view the set as a collection of individual elements.
-In category theory we don't have such notion, but we saw how taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
+In category theory we don't have such notion.
+However taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
+Plus we always have a way to "go back" to set theory, using the tricks from the last section.

-Still why would we want to restrict ourselves from looking at the individual elements?
-It is because, in this way we can relate this viewpoint to objects other than sets.
+But why would we want to have this more general definition?
+It is because, in this way we can use our theory to describe objects other than sets.
 We already discussed one such object --- types in programming languages.
 Remember that we said that programming types (classes) are somewhat similar to sets, and programming methods are somewhat similar to functions between sets, but they are not exactly identical?
-A formal connection between the two can be made via category theory.
+Category theory allows us to generalize the similarities of these... ahem, categories.

 | Category Theory | Set theory | Programming Languages |
 | ---             | ---        | ---                   |